alicep-org/benchmark/README.md

 ## Resident memory usage

-`MemGauge.measureMemoryUsage` lets you determine the memory consumed by an object or collection of objects to byte precision in a fraction of a second.
+`MemGauge.objectSize` lets you determine the memory consumed by an object or collection of objects to byte precision in a fraction of a second.
 By triggering repeated GC cycles and watching the notifications, with a few tricks to overcome the JVM's intransigence, you can not only discover but unit test your memory usage.

 ```
 // Round up to a multiple of 4 and add 16 bits of header (object header + size)
-assertEquals(bytes(24), measureMemoryUsage(i -> new byte[5]));
+assertEquals(bytes(24), objectSize(i -> new byte[5]));
 ```

 Currently assumes a parallel sweep garbage collector and uses Sun internal classes; YMMV as to whether this works in your JVM.